childrentime/pareto/README.md

 For articles about stream rendering, you can refer to <https://nextjs.org/docs/app/building-your-application/routing/loading-ui-and-streaming#what-is-streaming> and <https://github.com/reactwg/react-18/discussions/22>.

-Simply put, stream rendering can improve your FCP (First Contentful Paint) and TTFB (Time to First Byte) times based on regular SSR.
-And it's a significant improvement because now we don't have to wait for all parallel interfaces on the server.
-We can "stream" the one with the longest return time.
+In essence, stream rendering enhances your FCP (First Contentful Paint) and TTFB (Time to First Byte) metrics compared to traditional SSR.
+This enhancement is notable as it eliminates the need to stall for all concurrent server responses.
+Instead, we can selectively "stream" the response with the lengthiest processing time.